Natural Law Party: Australia

 In 1993, Bevan Morris campaigned for a seat in a district in suburban Adelaide for the Australian House of Representatives on the NLP ticket.
 The party contested several federal and state elections between 1990 and 1998.

 Canada

-The Natural Law Party was active in the Canadian federal elections of 1993, 1997 and 2000 and in provincial elections in Ontario and Quebec during this period, before it was deregistered in 2003.
+The Natural Law Party was active in the Canadian federal elections of 1993, 1997 and 2000 and in provincial elections in Ontario and Quebec during this period; it was deregistered in 2003.

 Croatia

-In Croatia a party member was elected to a regional assembly in 1993.
+In Croatia, a party member was elected to a regional assembly in 1993.

 France

 Benoît Frappé of France was the party's candidate for the European Parliament.

+Germany

+Between 1992 and 2005, a Natural Law Party existed in Germany.
+Its name was Naturgesetz-Partei, Aufbruch zu neuem Bewusstsein, shortened to NATURGESETZ or Bewusstsein.
+In 1995 it had around 2,000 members, 150 thereof in Berlin.
+Its website was naturgesetz.de (archived version).

 India

 The Natural Law Party in India is known as the Ajeya Bharat Party (AJBP) or Invincible India Party.
 It promotes a Vedic way of life.
 It was formed in late 1998 as the political wing of the Maharishi Vedic Vishwa Prashasan (MVVP (Maharishi Global Administration Through Natural Law)), which had nominated thirty-four candidates in the February 1998 parliamentary election from Madhya Pradesh.
 The Maharishi was said to be "keenly interested" in building a political base in his native province.
 The MVVP received 0.28% of the vote in its first election.
 Mukesh Nayak left the cabinet and the Congress Party to assume the leadership of the Madhya Pradesh MVVP.
 For the November 1998 election, the Ajeya Bharat had a list of 100 candidates for the Assembly.
 It received 0.5% of the vote and won one seat in the 320-member state assembly.
 The following year, that member switched parties, leaving the Ajeya Bharat with no representation.
 In 2008, Nayak left the party to rejoin the Congress Party.
 In 2009, the Ajeya Bharat Party president, Ambati Krishnamurthy, filed a complaint against another party for using a flag similar to its own.